nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Delete a tutor: `delete_tutor`

 Delete a tutor by index.
+Deletion cannot occur if there is at least one existing appointment booked with the tutor in question.

 Format: `delete_tutor INDEX`